 An Eagle Scout Court of Honor (COH) is a ceremony used to honor young men and women who’ve managed to attain Scouting’s highest rank.
 When I earned my Eagle rank, I held an Eagle Court of Honor — and you likely will too!
 In this guide, I’ll be walking you through 6 simple steps so that you can be fully prepared to hold an Eagle COH of your own!

 How is an Eagle Court of Honor planned?
-When planning an Eagle Court of Honor, the new Eagle Scout’s family often handles the venue, invitations, and reception.
-However, troop leaders and the Eagle Scouts themselves help to plan and script the ceremony.
-An Eagle Scout’s friends, family, and supporters should all be invited to their COH, as it’s truly a celebration of one’s Scouting journey.
+When planning an Eagle Court of Honor, the Eagle Scout’s family often handles the venue, invitations, and reception.
+However, troop leaders and the Eagle Scouts themselves also often help out.
+An Eagle Scout’s friends and family should all be invited to their COH, as it’s truly a celebration of one’s Scouting journey.

 PS.
 This article is based on the experiences and research of Eagle Scout, Kevin A and Cole 🙂

 When it comes to Eagle Courts, troops often handle things differently.
 During the regular Court of Honors in some troops, there’s a dedicated portion set aside to celebrate scouts who’ve received their Eagle Rank.
 For others (including mine and Cole’s!), an entirely separate and special Court of Honor is held to exclusively celebrate a single scout (or multiple!) who’s reached the Eagle Rank.